phimeyer/phimeyer.github.io/_pages/research.md

 - Meyer, Philipp.
 Judicial Diplomcay.
 A network analysis of international judicial relations based on mutual court visits.

-- Hönnige, Christoph, Philipp Meyer, Christine Allison Rothmayr & Sylvain Brouard.
+- Hönnige, Christoph, Philipp Meyer, Christine Allison Rothmayr and Sylvain Brouard.
 Institutional Friction in High Court Policy Agendas: Comparing France, Canada and Germany.

-- Hönnige, Christoph, Dominic Nyhuis, Susumu Shikano, Philipp Köker & Philipp Meyer.
+- Hönnige, Christoph, Dominic Nyhuis, Susumu Shikano, Philipp Köker and Philipp Meyer.
 Leave means leave: The link between MPs Brexit position and newspaper mentions.

-- Meyer, Philipp & Christoph Hönnige.
+- Meyer, Philipp and Christoph Hönnige.
 The missing link between the legislative and the judicial agenda: Does the German parliament shape the policy agenda of the German Federal Constitutional Court?

-- Meyer, Philipp, Philipp Köker & Christoph Hönnige.
+- Meyer, Philipp, Philipp Köker and Christoph Hönnige.
 De Jure Judicial Independence Measures and the Problem of Validity: A Case Study on Poland.

-- Engst, Benjamin G. & Philipp Meyer.
+- Engst, Benjamin G. and Philipp Meyer.
 Constitutions without Protection?
 Judicial Strength in a State of Emergency.
   <p style="line-height: 1.5;" align="left"><span style="font-size: medium;"><a style="line-height: 1.5;" href="https://phimeyer.github.io/publication/2016-EngstMeyer"><span style="color: #333333;"><span style="font-size: medium;">More about this Project</span></span></a>